ThinkportRepo/big-data-on-k8s-workshop/1_setup/1_terraform/README.md

 First login to azure by using `az` command first.
 Check the correct subscription by using `az account show`.
-Keep in mind to select the correct subscription `az account set --subscription <subscriptionname>`.
+Keep in mind to select the correct subscription (schulungen) `az account set --subscription <subscriptionname>`.

 ## Adjust Terraform Settings

-Please note that at the moment your user needs proper permissions to the Thinkport prod subscription and the required resource groups.
-Furthermore the DNS zone for this workshop must be created beforehand by using the terraform code at XXXX (ToDo: Upload TF Code to TP repo)
+Please note that your user needs proper permissions to the Thinkport prod subscription and the required resource groups.
+Furthermore the DNS zone for this workshop must be created beforehand by using the terraform code at [the configuration repo](https://github.com/ThinkportRepo/thinkport-cloud-domain-mangement).
+The general architecture can be viewed [here](architecture.drawio.png)

 ### SSL Certificates

-Go to the dns_and_ssl directory.
+Go to the [dns_and_ssl](./dns_and_ssl) directory.

 Copy the example setting file `terraform.tfvars.template` to `terraform.tfvars` and set the following parameters: